mcarter450/envoy-todo-list/README.md

 ```

 # Create MySQL database and 'homestead' user
-## For users that do have Homestead set up
+## For users that do not have Homestead set up

 `$ mysql -u root -p`